wanderlan/LitePascal/README.md

 # LitePascal
-Self host Object Pascal compiler for ia32_windows target with &lt; 8000 sloc.
+Self host Object Pascal compiler for x86_windows (32 bit) target with &lt; 8000 sloc.
-This code is based on XD-Pascal, but will be remanufactured.
+This code is based on brilliant [XD-Pascal](https://github.com/vtereshkov/xdpw) (Vasiliy Tereshkov), but will be remanufactured.

 ## Roadmap
 ### Beta 1